verxion/RaspberryPi/Pi5-ethernet-and-power-over-usbc.md

 nmcli con add type ethernet con-name ethernet-usb0
 ```

-14. Now edit the file we just created (using vi or nano) named /etc/NetworkManager/system-connections/ethernet-usb0.nmconnection
+14. Now edit the file we just created (using vi or nano) named `/etc/NetworkManager/system-connections/ethernet-usb0.nmconnection`

-- Note - You will be adding the lines for autoconnect and interface-name, and then modifying the line with "method=" to change auto to "shared":
+- Note - You will be adding the lines for `autoconnect` and `interface-name`, and then modifying the line with `method=` to change `auto` to `shared`:

 ```
 [connection]